WHY THE SHAKESPEARE HOAX IS SO IMPORTANT

 The First Folio of all 36 Shakespeare plays, are the Golden Plates of Joseph Smith, the Freemason that created Mormonism, except unlike the Golden Plates hoax, the First Folio really exists, described now as “the most important book written in the English language”.
 And the English language is now the language of the world.

 As for one hoax breeding more hoaxes: Freud said that Psychoanalysis was born from Shakespeare.
 Marx quoted Shakespeare in Das Kapital.
-Nihilist Nietzsche adored the Bard.
+Nihilist Nietzsche adored the Dark Bard.
 One massive hoax led to loads of unhealthy Myths and Mini-Meta Myths.

 There’s more: the psychological effect of the Shakespeare plays themselves, perpetrated on an unaware public, are designed to lead us to Baron Verulam’s last great Work, his vision of a global technocracy and the worship of Science found in New Atlantis.
-We are to be the new NEW ATLANTIS, we are primed and ready to fire, in order to “enlarge the power and empire of mankind in general over the universe”, the Gnostic English Empire
+We are to be the new NEW ATLANTIS, we are primed and ready to fire, in order to “enlarge the power and empire of mankind in general over the universe”: the Gnostic English Empire

 TO BE CONTINUED